vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 #### NSX Advanced Load Balancer: Licensing

-This document focuses on enabling NSX ALB using the license model: **Enterprise License (VMware NSX ALB Enterprise)**.
+This document focuses on enabling NSX Advanced Load Balancer using the license model: **Enterprise License (VMware NSX ALB Enterprise)**.

 To configure licensing, navigate to **Administration** > **Settings** > **Licensing** and apply the license key.
 If you have a license file instead of a license key, apply the license by clicking on the **Upload from Computer** option.